RyanParsley/skillful-notes/slides.md

 not regularly involved in.
 Time to take what I learned about the data and promote it to pipeline tasks

 To me, this feels slick.
-You're using the angular cli to generate a source of truth, but exposing the data via a focused lense.
+You're using the angular CLI to generate a source of truth, but exposing the data via a focused lens.

 -->